dathanp/SchedScan/README.md

 ## 🚀 Future Enhancements
 ✅ **Improved flexability for scan modes** for schedule scanning
-✅ **Imporving the filter and sort** for saving schedules on the device
+✅ **Imporving add to calendar** for adding to different calendar types

 ---